 People dealing with multiple income streams are often dealing with inconsistent cash flow as a result.
 Constantly fluctuating income can make it hard to plan ahead.
 Luckily, we live in a world full of tools to help us out:

-Accounting software - Using software to manage your invoicing and accounts can help automate arduous admin.
+Accounting software: Using software to manage your invoicing and accounts can help automate arduous admin.

-Project management software - Managing your projects online improves accessibility and collaboration.
+Project management software: Managing your projects online improves accessibility and collaboration.

-Calendar reminders - Setting up notifications in your calendar will help you stick to deadlines and other important dates.
+Calendar reminders: Setting up notifications in your calendar will help you stick to deadlines and other important dates.

-Deposit alerts - Payment and withdrawal notifications can serve as reminders or triggers for manual actions.
+Deposit alerts: Payment and withdrawal notifications can serve as reminders or triggers for manual actions.

 Understanding your tax obligations is something every multi-income earner struggles with at first.
 After actually creating some income, tracking your tax is the next most important aspect to manage.
+When it comes to tax, income and expense tracking becomes incredibly important.

 Whether you’re a freelancer, contractor or someone juggling different side hustles, your individual tax obligations will depend on where you live, how you earn your money, and who’s paying you.